-Image stabilization can be used in environments where the device is mounted in an exposed location and subject to vibrations, for example, wind or passing traffic.
+Image stabilization is suitable in environments where the product is mounted in an exposed location where vibrations can occur, for example, due to wind or passing traffic.

 The feature makes the image smoother, steadier and less blurry.
 It also reduces the file size of the compressed image and lowers the bitrate of the video stream.